 2. Name some financial apps introduced in this case.

-Mint (mint.com) from Intuit, HelloWallet from HelloWallet.com, and QuickShot.
+Mint app (mint.com) from Intuit, HelloWallet from HelloWallet.com, and QuickShot are some financial apps introduced in this case.

 3. What are some examples of analytics that can be done using financial apps?